Tanzania: Service, Cycling & Safari

 DAY 1: We’ll begin our adventure together with a shuttle from the Kilimanjaro Airport to our lodge just outside the town of Moshi.
 Most flights arrive late in the day, so you’ll enjoy a recuperating evening beneath the shadow of Africa’s tallest mountain.
 Moshi is the start for many adventure-seekers vying for a summit bid of Mt.
 Kilimanjaro at 19,341’.
 0 miles.

-DAY 8: We continue our journey with a bike ride into Tarangire National Park today.
-Once in the park, we board 4x4’s to explore the greater ecosystem, whose river is the primary source of fresh water for thousands of migrating wildebeest and zebras and sustains a thriving elephant population.
+DAY 8: We continue our journey into Tarangire National Park today.
+We'll board 4x4’s to explore the greater ecosystem, whose river is the primary source of fresh water for thousands of migrating wildebeest and zebras and sustains a thriving elephant population.
 Gaze up at the towering baobab trees, whose trunks can store up to 100,000 liters of water and provide an important resource to elephants during the dry season.
 Tonight we go “glamping” under the stars in beautiful canvas tents at our next safari lodge.
-3-4 hours cycling.

 DAY 10: We set out at sunrise to get our first glimpse of the Ngorongoro Conservation Area, a UNESCO World Heritage Site.
 It’s famous for its 2000’ deep crater - the world's largest unfilled and intact caldera of its kind.
 The crater spans five different ecosystems including grasslands, pools, marshes, a salt lake and forest, so it's home to a tremendous diversity of species.